taivlam/research-project-2018-2019/README.md

 For Windows 10 users who can't realistically install Linux on another machine and truly need to get work as done as fast as possible, the most economical way to use SageMath on Windows is to simply install the WSL (Windows Subsystem for Linux).
 With your favorite search engine, you may find plenty of guides on how to do this online.

-As a suggestion the Debian Stable WSL should suffice and feels snappier than the Ubuntu LTS WSL.
+As a suggestion, the Debian Stable WSL should suffice and feels snappier than the Ubuntu LTS WSL.
 Anyways, the Debian Stable WSL should have a version of SageMath, though not the latest, that will be more than sufficient to run this SageMath script.
+The latest version is not required to do mathematics with Coxeter groups.

 I only realized this after the research project was done.
 However, there also must have been some sort of WSL availability aspect at the time, since I do not recall being able to install the WSL until later in the summer of 2019.

+### Ballpark Benchmarks for Script Runtime

+(To be added...)

 ## Other Remarks for the Future